-Best Time to Visit Lost Maples State Park
+Best Time Of Year To Visit Lost Maples

-Best placs for pictures at Lost Maples State Park
+Best Places For Pictures At Lost Maples State Park

 There are two main hiking trails at Lost Maples State Park and both share the western part of the East Trail.
 The best fall colors I’ve seen at the park have been on the shared portion of the two trails.
 The one-mile stretch where the east and west trails merge is an easy, flat trail with a scenic pond at the one-mile mark.
 This is an excellent route if you’re shooting family portraits and need a route for all skill levels.

 Distance: 4 miles, 4.7 miles if you include the overlook

 The trail is mostly flat and easy, but there is a short steep and strenuous stretch that requires climbing up large rocks.
 Monkey Rock, located on the eastern side of the east trail, usually has some nice fall foliage; even without the vibrant colors, this familiar shape is sure to be a hit anyway.
 At the north of the loop is a small cove with a bench that’s had vibrant fall foliage every year I’ve gone.
 The bench and scenic backdrop make this spot the perfect place for a family portrait.

 Distance: 5 Miles, 7 miles if you include the West Loop Trail

 Most of the west trail follows along the creek where you’ll find plenty of opportunities to capture leaves collecting in a stream or a canopy of trees.
 The West Trail is less popular, so this route is perfect for landscape photographers seeking one of a kind photos.

 Camping and Lodging Near Lost Maples State park